p14aman/SQL/README.md

-# SQL
+# Taregt : SQL
-Data analysis using SQL
+Comprehensive data analysis for the leading Brazilian retailer 'Target' using SQL